GHGmc2/notes-on-readings/Hands-On Machine Learning with Scikit-Learn and TensorFlow.md

  - node (op)
  - edge (dependency)

 When TensorFlow runs a graph, it starts by finding out the list of nodes that need to be evaluated, and it counts how many dependencies each of them has.
-Then it starts evaluating the nodes with zero dependencies.
+Then it **starts evaluating the nodes with zero dependencies**.

-TensorFlow manages a thread pool on each device to parallelize operations.
+TensorFlow **manages a thread pool on each device** to parallelize operations.
 These are called the **inter-op thread pools**.
 Some operations have multi‐ threaded kernels: they can use other thread pools (one per device) called the **intra-op thread pools**.

 #### Control Dependencies